biocatiit/website/content/pages/users_esaf.rst

 Lab Use Tab
 -----------

-The 'Lab Use' Tab will be auto-generated when you click 'Y' for the first drop-down asking the the question:
+The 'Lab Use' Tab will be auto-generated when you click 'Y' for the first drop-down on the 'Materials' Tab asking the the question:
 'Will you require to use beamline laboratory facilities to prepare samples or perform other work?'

 Some things to note:

 *  Please tick the 'Planned use of the chemical fume hood' box if your experiment has been approved for any hazardous materials or if you plan on using strong acids or bases.

 *  BioCAT does not have a Glovebox.